-In 2020, the Eastern Maine spawning area closed on the default date of August 28th through October 8th, given there were no samples from the area at the time.
-The Western Maine and
+In 2019, the Eastern Maine spawning area closed on the default date of August 31st through October 11th, given there were no samples from the area at the time.
+The Western Maine spawning area also closed due to lack of samples on the default date of September 23rd through November 3rd.
+A re-closure occurred on November 6th through November 19th based on the analysis of one herring sample that, once analyzed, indicated 20% mature herring had yet to spawn.